Dilsv/mels/README.md

 #### Bugs

 [Slideshow] - The slideshow on Home Page does not flick through the images correctly when website is running.
-         - This is an ongoing issue.
+         This is an ongoing issue.
-[Form Page] - The bug with the form page could not be resolved.
+[Forms] - The bug with the form page could not be resolved.
 If given the opportunity I will go back and debug the issue ensuring a better user experience.
+This is an ongoing issue.
 [HTML/CSS] - When deployed the HTML and CSS on the site failed to upload due to bugs.
 If given the opportunity, I intend on going back and ensuring the project runs fluently with all of its features functional.
+This is an ongoing issue.
 [Django Admin] - The backend admin site did not register or show the bookings that were made unless they were manually input.
 If given the opportunity, I intend on tracing the location of the stored.
+This is an ongoing issue.
+[Debugging] - When the developer sets the DEBUG value to true the website shows the images, HTML and CSS, however when set to False the website crashes.
+This is an ongoing issue.

 #### Improvements